 If

-Recording errors and exceptions
+Handling errors and exceptions

 Naming generative AI operation spans

 Generative AI operation spans should follow these naming conventions.
-Naming your spans this way ensures they render correctly in the Agent Timeline.| Operation | gen_ai.operation.name | Span Name Pattern |
+Naming your spans this way ensures the Agent Timeline can understand the operation type and display it meaningfully.| Operation | gen_ai.operation.name | Span Name Pattern |

 |---|---|---|